 This usually happens when someone wants to donate to a friend or relative but is not a good match.
-"Swaps" match two (or more) of these would-be donors with each other’s intended recipient.
-More and more common, swaps can involve two sets of donors and recipients or a group of several donor and recipient pairs, sometimes at multiple hospitals across the country.
+"Swaps" or exchanges match two (or more) of these would-be donors with each other’s intended recipient.
+Exchanges can involve two sets of donors and recipients or a group of several donor and recipient pairs, sometimes at multiple hospitals across the country.

 Kidneys from deceased donors last for a median of nine years, and kidneys from living donors last for a median of 15 years (although some last much longer).
 For that reason, some people with kidney disease need more than one transplant in the course of their lives.

 These people can end up with three or four kidneys in their bodies because doctors usually don't take the old organs out.
 (While these organs don't work, they generally don't cause any harm or discomfort, either.)